 What is a product roadmap?

 Let’s start with the obvious: A product roadmap, as the name suggests, is a map.
 And, like most maps, it lays out a route between point A and point B—in this case, the beginning and end of a project’s life cycle.
 Project managers use product roadmaps to visualize the development of a product or service over time.
+It acts as a single source of truth for stakeholders, documenting the product goals, priorities, milestones, and direction from beginning to end.

 At their core, product roadmaps are a communication tool.
 Developing and launching a product takes the cooperation of engineering, marketing and sales teams.
 Getting them to work together can feel a bit like wrangling cattle.
 They’re all pulling in different directions.
 Sales wants to sell the product and might make promises engineering can’t keep up with.
 In turn, your developers might hit unexpected delays and forget to communicate them to other stakeholders.
 The result?
 Even more delays.
 Your cows are out of the corral and running amok.